Arkansas Blood Institute to host Magic Springs blood drive this weekend - NewsBreak

 The Magic Springs Theme & Water Park blood drive will be held Saturday from 10:30 a.m. until 4:30 p.m. at the Dave & Busters location on Bass Pro Parkway.

-Arkansas Storm Team meteorologist Alex Libby will also be at the blood drive on Saturday encouraging donors.
+Arkansas Storm Team meteorologist Alex Libby was at the blood drive on Saturday encouraging donors.

 Donors who give blood at the event on Saturday will receive a limited-edition t-shirt and a voucher for one free admission to Magic Springs.